 Our Technology

-PHPS — Pregelatinized Hydroxypropyl Starch — is a dual-modified starch engineered for softgel film-forming.
+Pregelatinized hydroxypropyl starch is a dual-modified starch engineered for softgel film-forming.
 It is produced through two sequential modification steps on non-GMO plant starch, and is monographed in the Chinese Pharmacopoeia (ChP) as a pharmaceutical excipient.

 Chemical modification — hydroxypropylation.
 Native starch is etherified with propylene oxide, introducing hydroxypropyl groups that disrupt the original hydrogen-bonded starch lattice.
-The result is retrogradation resistance: capsule shells do not go brittle over 24-month shelf life.
+The result is significantly improved retrogradation resistance: capsule shells resist going brittle across a 24-month shelf life.

 Pharmacopoeia status.
 Pregelatinized hydroxypropyl starch is an officially monographed excipient in the Chinese Pharmacopoeia — used as tablet disintegrant, binder, and softgel film-forming matrix.
-Amylom Biotechnology supplies to GB 29930-2013 standard, HALAL certified by LPPOM-MUI across four countries.
+Amylom Biotechnology supplies to GB 29930-2013 standard, HALAL certified (HCS-AML.260613) and recognized by JAKIM (Malaysia), BPJPH (Indonesia), OIC-SMIIC, and GAC (GCC).

 Plant-based by origin.
-AMYLOM™ PHPS is derived from non-GMO plant starch — corn, potato, cassava, or pea — vegan, halal, and kosher suitable.
-Note: the “P” in PHPS stands for pregelatinized, not plant-based — plant-based describes the origin; pregelatinized hydroxypropyl describes the engineered form.
+AMYLOM’s hydroxypropyl starch is derived from non-GMO plant starch — corn, potato, cassava, or pea — vegan, halal, and kosher suitable.

 Key Technical Properties